ebird/ebirdst/README.md

 ## Versions

-The eBird Status Data Products provide estimates of relative abundance, and other variables, for a particular year.
+The eBird Status and Trends Data Products provide estimates of relative abundance, and other variables, for a particular year.
 This estimation year is used to identify the version of the data products.
 Each version of this R package is associated with a particular version of the data.
 For example, the current version of the R package is 3.2022.0 and, as indicated by the year in the version number, it is designed to work with the 2022 data products.
-Every year, typically in November, the Status & Trends Data Products are updated, and users are encouraged to update this R package and transition to using the new version of the data products.
+Every year, typically in November, the Status and Trends Data Products are updated, and users are encouraged to update this R package and transition to using the new version of the data products.
 After the data products are updated, there will be a brief period where access to the previous version is also provided, allowing